Adrenocortical carcinoma

 Typically, adrenocortical tumors contain extra levels of one or more adrenal hormones that can cause symptoms.
 The risk of adrenocortical cancer is increased by some hereditary conditions, including Li-Fraumeni syndrome, Beckwith-Wiedemann syndrome, and the Carney complex.

 The uncommon condition is adrenal cortical carcinoma (ACC).
-Cancerous development in the adrenal cortex, which is the outer layer of the adrenal glands, is caused by it.
+It causes cancerous development in the adrenal cortex, the outer layer of the adrenal glands.
 On top of the kidneys lie the adrenal glands.
 In the endocrine system, which is the system that generates and controls hormones, they play a significant role.
 As an adrenocortical carcinoma, ACC is also identified.

 Hormones that control metabolism and blood pressure are released by the adrenal cortex.
 Cortisol and the male hormones called androgens, including testosterone, are also made.
 ACC may cause excessive development of these hormones to occur.